yujunz/gitlab.com-runbooks/howto/yubikey.md

 We'll use subkeys that are generated on the Yubikey device itself.
 Keys generated on the Yubikey cannot be copied off, so loss or destruction of the device will mean key rotation.

+Certain gpg operations can cause the usage of GPG SmartCards (i.e. the Yubikey) to become "pinned" to a particular gpg-agent instance.
+This can cause the `addcardkey` command to fail.
+If you run into this problem, kill any gpg-agent processes with a different `--homedir` flag value to your current $GNUPGHOME.
+Usually, there will be one running with `$HOME/.gnupg` that is the culprit.

 ```bash
 > gpg --edit-key FAEFD83E